peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 iostat
 ------

-When: you think there's an issue with an IO device.
+When: you think there's an issue with IO.

 The `iostat` tool is a command-line utility in Linux that allows users to monitor input/output (I/O) statistics for devices, partitions, and network filesystems.
 It can be used to identify performance bottlenecks and track the usage of system resources by I/O operations.